csluchen/harsanyinet/README.md

 Or you can directly access the pre-trained HarsanyiNet in path `B`.

 #### Compute Shapley values by HarsanyiNet
-Now you can use the HarsanyiNet to compute the Shapley values in a single forward propagation, you can use the following code like:
+Now you can use the trained HarsanyiNet to compute the Shapley values in a single forward propagation, you can use the following code like:

 `
 python shapley.py